-My first memory of anything Harry Potter was during my first few days at the credit card company I used to work for – or rather the first couple of weeks as I know my training period was over.
+My first memory of anything Harry Potter was during my first couple of weeks working for the credit card company I used to work for.
 I walked into cube-land and my trainer was propped up in his little space reading one of the Potter books.
 He sort of sheepishly smiled at me, admitted he was reading a “kids” book, but added that it was really easy to read, and he needed something breezy to fill his time at work.

 This was a call center, you understand, and there was always some dead time while the dialer dialed looking for a real, live person to talk to.